openaps/AndroidAPSdocs/docs/EN/Configuration/DanaRS-Insulin-Pump.md

-# DanaRS Pump
+# DanaRS and Dana-i Pump

 _These instructions are for configuring the app and your pump if you have a DanaRS from 2017 onwards.
 Visit [DanaR Insulin Pump](./DanaR-Insulin-Pump) if you have the original DanaR instead._

 **New Dana RS firmware v3 can be used from AndroidAPS version 2.7 onwards.**

+**New Dana-i can be used from AndroidAPS version 3.0 onwards.**

-* In DanaRS pump "BASAL A" is used by the app.
+* In DanaRS/i pump "BASAL A" is used by the app.
 Existing data gets overwritten.

 ## Pairing pump